appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/building-a-store-catalog-manager/creating-interactive-views.md

 ## Sharing your app

-Now deploy your app for the final time!
+Now deploy your app for the final time.

 Once deployed, you can share your deployed application with both internal and external users: